Capital Gains Tax Calculator

 What is Capital Gains Tax?

 Capital Gains Tax (CGT) is a tax levied on the profit made from selling or disposing of certain assets.
-This tax applies to a wide range of assets, including property, shares, and other investments.
+This tax applies to a wide range of assets, including property, stocks & shares, and other investments.
 Understanding CGT is crucial for effective financial planning, as it impacts the net returns from your investments.

 Who Should Pay Capital Gains Tax?

 Capital Gains Tax is payable by individuals, trustees, and personal representatives who realise a profit from selling or disposing of an asset.
 This includes UK residents and, in certain cases, non-residents who own UK property or land.
 It's essential to determine your liability accurately, as failing to pay the correct amount can result in penalties.
+In some cases, individuals aren't required to pay CGT if they're eligible for tax reliefs and allowances such as private residence relief.

 What is a Capital Gains Tax Calculator?